epfl-cs358/2025fa-SLAMaleykoum/README.md

 - **Encoder jitter**: noisy tick timing from electrical/mechanical issues degraded velocity estimation.
   **Fix**: used AS5600 library for error handling.
   **Recommendation**: sample encoder at high, consistent rates; fuse with IMU data; consider wheel‑mounted encoder for higher resolution.

-- **Motor PID control**: stock THW‑1060 ESC only allowed discrete throttle steps, preventing smooth PID control.
+- **Motor PID control**: stock THW‑1060 ESC only allowed discrete throttle steps, preventing smooth PID control so we were't able to implement it.
   **Recommendation**: replace with IBT‑4 (BTS7960) for smooth PWM and closed‑loop speed control.

 - **IMU acceleration**: drift and bias made acceleration unreliable for odometry/EKF fusion.
   **Fix**: acceleration was deprioritized in favor of encoder-based velocity estimation.
   **Recommendation**: perform proper IMU calibration, apply bias estimation and low-pass filtering, and rely more heavily on gyroscope + encoder fusion rather than raw acceleration.
+- **Odometry**: When trying to estimate the car's position at higher speeds, due to the lack of smooth incrementations, the values become wrong and the car can no longer locate itself
+  **Fix**: no fixes, we just give the car a constant slow speed which is one of its slowest ones.
+  **Recommendation**: Review if the issue is because the odo,etry task isn't being computed fast enough or if there are jitters related to encoder and imu readings.